grycap/ec3/doc/source/ec3aas.rst

 to the user in the deployment phase.
 The cluster name is a string composed by the word cluster followed by a random string of five characters (including numbers and letters).
 This cluster name is unique and allows EC3 to identify the cluster of the user without using an user account.
+Moreover, in case the user has developed the cluster in the EGI FedCloud, a valid proxy will be required in order to destroy the cluster.

 When the process finishes successfully, the front-end of the cluster and all the working nodes had been destroyed and a message is shown to the user informing the success of the operation.
 If an error occurs during the deleting process (for